It started with GIFT

 First commercial high-density genotyping tool used for streptococcosis resistance

 GenoMar developed the first commercial tilapia genotyping tool, a high-density SNP array.
-We revealed more than 2 million places in the tilapia genome where fish differ from each other at a single nucleotide (single nucleotide polymorphism or SNP) and selected ~ 60 000 of those SNPs to construct the first SNP array.
+We revealed more than 2 million places in the tilapia genome where fish differ from each other at a single nucleotide (single nucleotide polymorphism or SNP).
+Around 60 000 of those SNPs were used to construct the first SNP array.

 Resistance against streptococcosis was implemented as a goal in the GenoMar breeding program.
 Since then, routinely experimental challenge tests against S. agalactiae have been performed and formed the basis for selection of families and individuals with better survival.